Unsupervised Cross-lingual Adaptation for Sequence Tagging and Beyond

 As mentioned in Sec.~\ref{sec:projection}, the proposed \textbf{\textit{span-to-span}} mapping is more robust than the label projection via aligned words.
-Here, we quantitatively assess this property by fixing the target language as Spanish and comparing the downstream adaptation performance of \textbf{\textsc{To}} with different label projection strategies.
-As shown in Table~\ref{tab:label_proj}, replacing our span-to-span strategy with the naive word-to-word strategy leads to remarkable decline of $\textsc{F}_1$ scores, suggesting that the quality of the pseudo-labeled data is unacceptable without considering the potential change of word order and missing alignment.
+Here, we assess this property on NER.
+We fix the target language as Spanish and compare the downstream adaptation performances of \textbf{\textsc{To}} with different label projection strategies.
+As shown in Table~\ref{tab:label_proj}, replacing our span-to-span strategy with the word-to-word strategy leads to remarkable decline of $\textsc{F}_1$ scores, suggesting that the quality of the pseudo-labeled data is unacceptable without considering the potential change of word order and missing alignment.
 The experimental results also demonstrate that our \textbf{\textit{span-to-span}} mapping, a simple heuristic strategy, can alleviate the problem to some extent.